Your selected savings accounts

 Browse all savings accounts in Mozo's comparison database.

-Average savings rates from our database provide a useful benchmark for comparing current interest rates.
+The average savings rates from our database provides a useful benchmark for comparing current interest rates.

 Meanwhile the median savings rate is: